argorar/WebMConverter/README.md

 #### Version 3.2.1
 * Interpolation result is better now
 * Minor changes in *New update available*
-* Fixed when your drop a file your settings reset
+* Fixed when your drop a file, that make your settings reset

 #### Version 3.2.2
 * Fixed Gfycat title

+### Version 3.2.3
+* Improved performance of function to get frames on multiprocessor systems

 This software is released under the MIT license.
 See LICENSE.md .